ayrtonm/psx-sdk-rs/README.md

 build the rust compiler from source with a patched version of LLVM.
 Building the compiler and LLVM is computationally expensive, so it may take quite a bit of time.
 See the [system requirements](https://rustc-dev-guide.rust-lang.org/getting-started.html#system-requirements) for building the rust compiler and LLVM for more specifics.
-You'll also need a MIPS assembler and a linker targetting `mipsel-unknown-elf`.
+You'll also need to build a MIPS assembler and a linker targetting `mipsel-unknown-elf`.

 ## Building the compiler